dylanljones/pyrekordbox/README.md

 [![license: MIT][license-badge]][license-link]
 [![style: black][black-badge]][black-link]

-Pyrekordbox is a Python package for interacting with the library and export data of Pioneer's Rekordbox DJ Software.
+pyrekordbox is a Python package for interacting with the library and export data of Pioneer's Rekordbox DJ Software.
 It currently supports
 - Rekordbox XML database
 - Analysis files (ANLZ)